Marketing is cited as the #1 pain in the rump for most writers, which is funny because…

 So, test out those headlines and stop worrying about emailing “too often” – there’s no such thing as long as you’re sending them quality content that is engaging, educational, or inspirational.

-Ready to launch your crowdfunding campaign without annoying anyone?
+Do you want to launch your book’s Kickstarter campaign without annoying anyone?

-If you’re interested in learning HOW to create a marketing strategy for your book’s crowdfunding campaign that doesn’t annoy your readers, then you are invited to book a 60-minute discovery call.
+If you’re interested in learning HOW to create a marketing strategy for your book’s Kickstarter campaign that doesn’t annoy your readers, then you are invited to book a 60-minute discovery call.

 Serious inquiries only — you must have big goals ($10k or more) and be ready to work hard and invest in your own success.